MichaelPaulukonis/cursor-starter/planning/prd-questionnaire.md

    - Integration needs?
    - Scalability expectations?

-Please ask 2-3 focused questions for each section, then help me synthesise the information into a well-structured PRD format.
+Ask 2-3 focused questions for each section, then help me synthesise the information into a well-structured PRD format.
 Make the questions specific and actionable.

 Let's start with the Problem Statement & Vision section.
 ```

 ---

-## Tips for Better Results:
+## Tips for Better Results

 - **Be specific** about your target users and their pain points
 - **Include examples** of similar products or solutions you admire
 - **Mention constraints** like budget, timeline, or technical limitations
 - **Think about edge cases** and how your solution should handle them
 - **Consider different user types** (admin, end-user, etc.)